Spectre5/pywemo-setup/README.md

 ## Developing

 Be sure to also install the dev dependencies to the virtual environment from the `requirements.dev.txt` file.
-All code should be formatted using black with the provide pyproject.toml and cleanly pass pylint and pycodestyle
+All code should be formatted using black with the provided pyproject.toml and cleanly pass pylint and pycodestyle